 There are many theories as to why people develop depression and subsequently what the best treatment options are.
 There are some people who may require medical treatments but it doesn’t always have to be the first step or the only step taken.
 Some may need a combination of specific medicines, diet and lifestyle changes.
 In my view, there are certain things that are only going to help anyone’s mental health.
 Here is a short list:

 - Eat a whole foods diet with many vegetables

 - Move daily (the best exercise is the one you’ll do)

 - Spend time in nature

-- Expose yourself to full-spectrum lighting
+- Expose yourself to full-spectrum lighting, ideally from the sun

 - Hang out with people who energize you (avoid energy-vampires)